KornuKopia Gathering 2014

 “The Burning” (Main Ritual) (with MA, Auz, Jock MacGregor, the Folk)

 We celebrate the turning of the Wheel of the Year into Fall; as the leaves turn their colours, as the sky darkens to nigh, as the Summer licks the vaults of heaven as a final flame.
-Each year at the KornuKopia Gathering our main ritual has featured the ceremonial burning of a communal offering; first a Bull and then a Boar.
+Each year at the KornuKopia Gathering our main ritual has featured the ceremonial burning of a communal offering; last year was the first time we offered the Wickerman.
 The folk put personal offerings into the wicker effigy as thanks for blessings already on their way, to express the gratitude of each individual personal harvest.
 And our designated Champion speaks to the Goddess on behalf of the Folk at the ritual.
-In this fourth year of the gathering we have a mysterious modification to this traditional Fall ceremony.
-This year the effigy will be new.
-This year the ritual will evolve.
 This year, again, we burn … we burn … we burn … for we give thanks for blessings already on their way.

 Bows and Axes (with Gypsy Birch and Friends)